jawah/charset_normalizer/docs/support.rst

 Supported Encodings
 -------------------

 Charset Normalizer is able to detect any of those encoding.
+This list is NOT static and depends heavily on what your current cPython version is shipped with.
+See https://docs.python.org/3/library/codecs.html#standard-encodings

 ===============  ===============================================================================================================================
 IANA Code Page   Aliases